 - The NCTTA Eligibility Form cannot be completed online; a paper copy must be filled out by the school's registrar office.
-Schools need to scan/email or take picture and email to you ahead of time (72 hours). - Rosters are done online via the NCTTA.APP and must be done 72 hours prior to the tournament.
+Schools need to scan/email or take picture and email to you and registrar@nctta.org ahead of time (72 hours). - Rosters are done online via the NCTTA.APP and must be done 72 hours prior to the tournament.